MicrosoftDocs/Viva/WorkplaceAnalytics/MyAnalytics/Use/focus-plan.md

     ![Dashboard report](../../Images/mya/use/focusplan-planahead.png)

-An important metric on this page is displayed under **Last week stats**.
+An important metric on this page is displayed under **Last week**.
 It shows how many days you had focus time last week.

 The **Plan ahead** area helps you to plan focus time for the upcoming days.
 This area has the following sections: